How to Open a File or Folder in Windows 11 Terminal (CMD)

 Published by Nyau Wai Hoe - Updated on

-Microsoft keeps adding new stuff to make our computer life easier, and one cool thing they’ve added is the Windows Terminal.
+Microsoft keeps adding new features as they introduce new versions of Windows, and one cool thing they’ve added is the Windows Terminal.
 This guide will talk about how you can open files and folders with Windows Terminal’s Command Prompt (CMD) or PowerShell on Windows 11.

 Also see: How to Download an FTP File Using CMD in Windows 11/10